- Home

 The steady increase in the volume of research material further necessitated the construction of an Annexe building, which was completed in 1989.
 The Centre for Contemporary Studies was set up as a new unit of PMML in this building in 1990.

-Over the past four decades, the PMML has emerged as a premier institution of research on the Indian history and society of the modern and contemporary period.
-Endeavouring constantly to maintain and enhance its reputation as a centre of academic excellence, PMML is simultaneously engaged in trying to popularize the ideas and values of Jawaharlal Nehru and the movement for India's independence.
+Over time the PMML has emerged as a premier institution of research on the Indian history and society of the modern and contemporary period.
+Its Fellowship program offering a variety of Fellowships is regarded as highly prestigious in academic circles.
+As a centre of academic excellence, PMML organizes regular academic talks and seminars to showcase elements of modern and contemporary Indian history.

 The PMML has enhanced and expanded its academic resources considerably in the recent past.
 Today, the Library houses not just an exhaustive collection of published material on numerous aspects of modern and contemporary history but also possesses an impressive and diverse archival holding.
 Regularly updated, expanded and made available for research, these holdings make the PMML a major academic destination for Indian and foreign scholars from diverse disciplines and varied fields of interest.